 2Satya,Truthfulness: Am I being honest with myself about my intentions?
 Are they truly in line with my core values or am I acting out of anger, resentment, pettiness or through my insecurities?
 Have I been open and honest in my communication with the person involved?

 3Asteya, Non-stealing: Am I taking away something I owe the other person by my own choice?
 Will I be taking away something from myself or other people who matter to me as a result of this?
 For instance, if I choose to spend time on this request, will it steal into the time I reserve for my children?
 How does this choice reflect on my duty towards myself or the person involved?

-4Brahmacharya, Celibacy: Am I being impulsive or overreacting to the situation instead of being patient and restrained?
+4Brahmacharya, Moderation: Am I being impulsive or overreacting to the situation instead of being patient and restrained?
 Have I considered different perspectives?
 Is my approach balanced?

 5Aparigriha, Non-grasping: Am I displaying enough flexibility in my approach?
 Could I be over-attached to my point of view?
 Is everyone involved taking responsibility for their own life or is someone playing the role of a controlling bully or helpless victim?
 Usually just contemplating the first two yamas, nonviolence and truthfulness, will provide the inner clarity that you need — pointing the direction that may be most appropriate in that particular situation.
 This insight, in turn, will fuel your self-assurance to act in an assertive yet kind manner, ensuring that you stay true to yourself.